PeterLenting/MyBookYourBook/README.md

 **Update Profile** - A logged in user hits the Profile-button in the Navbar.
 This shows profile.html.
 Hitting the Edit my profile-button takes the user to update_profile.html where the profile can be updated.

-First Name, Last Name, Location and I want to be able to rent(-out) books (checkbox) can be changed.
+First Name, Last Name, Location and I want to be able to rent books (checkbox) can be changed.
 After making the changes, with a still valid form, hitting the Submit-button takes the user to profile.html where the updated profile is shown.
 When the checked is checked, and wasn't checked before, the user is taken to checkout.html.
 A message with an explanation is shown, with the order_form and the payment-form.
 If the form is filled in correctly (all fields required), the user is taken to profile.html and gets a message: "You have successfully paid, start shopping :)".